-Which relaxations apply to recapitalisation measures in the case of an AG, KGaA or SE?
+Which relaxations apply to recapitalisation measures in the case of an AG, KGaA or

-Numerous relaxations apply to recapitalizations of an AG by way of capital increase against issuance of shares, conditional capital increase or creation of authorized capital (see Slides 7 to 9).
+Numerous relaxations apply to recapitalizations of an AG by way of capital increase against issuance of shares, conditional capital increase or creation of authorized capital (see here).
 These rules take into account that such companies are typically listed on a stock exchange and have minority shareholders.